jordond/SIGO/docs/api/cloudflare.md

 ./sigo api:worker deploy --env dev
 ```

-Once that is successful the worker should be available at https://api.shouldigooutside.now (or
+The worker will be available at `https://api.shouldigooutside.now` (or `dev`/`staging.api.shouldigooutside.now`).
-dev/staging.api.shouldigooutside.now)

 ### Misc

-Wrangler is installed to the `apps/api/worker/node_modules` folder.
-To run it easily for any other
+Wrangler is installed to `apps/api/worker/node_modules`.
+Run it via the wrapper:
-command you can use the wrapper command:

 ```shell
 ./sigo api:worker wrangler <command>